Elias Díaz Player Props: Rockies vs. Phillies

-Elias Diaz -- 2-for-4 with a double and two RBI in his last game -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Matt Strahm on the hill, on April 20 at 6:40 PM ET.
+Elias Diaz -- hitting .424 with three doubles, two home runs, a walk and eight RBI in his past 10 games -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Aaron Nola on the mound, on April 21 at 7:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and two RBI) against the Pirates.
+In his most recent appearance, he went 1-for-4 with an RBI against the Phillies.

 Elias Díaz Game Info & Props vs. the Phillies